Sunday, September 29, 2013

 I saw the man later and he told me he had brought his cat along from Paris and it had escaped from his apartment – but he got it back; maybe that man was some kind of omen as strange things seemed to happen later.

 One evening I was on my way out but when I tried to open the door the key wouldn't work; I was locked in.
-It was the only way out; there was a balcony but I was five floors up, I didn't fancy doing a spider man down the side of the building then I remembered some friends of mine were staying on the floor above; I prayed that they were sober or even in.
+It was the only way out; there was a balcony but I was five floors up, I didn't fancy doing a spider man down the side of the building then I realised some friends of mine were staying on the floor above; I prayed that they were sober or even in.
 In those days we didn't have cel/mobile phones and I hadn't taken the phone number of their apartment yet.

 Their balcony was almost directly above mine, just one over, so I went out and called out to them but I couldn't make them hear.